[Last updated December 3, 2024]

 Those who believe they are eligible may also apply on their own.
 The Aid and Attendance application consists of two primary application forms:

-Depending on the applicant’s circumstance, they may also need to complete other forms.
+Depending on the applicant’s circumstances, they may also need to complete other forms.

-The applicant must prepare to complete the application by gathering information about their monthly household income, monthly senior care expenses, countable net worth, health, and the Veteran’s military service:
+The applicant must prepare to complete the application by gathering information about their monthly household income, monthly senior care expenses, countable net worth, and health as well as the Veteran’s military service:

 The applicant, their doctor, and their senior care provider (such as the senior living facility or another care provider) must sign the application forms.
 Then the applicant mails or faxes the application to VA.